A7F/aca-kmeans/output/README.md

 runs-exp6: performance comparison between the increase in amount of cores and the amount of data points, to check how well the overall parallel implementation scales compared to the serial one.

 gcp-parallel: measures on gcp varying the number of core count and data points as input, but fixed number of clusters to 10.
+It also includes runs with the serial script and the iterations are not fixed in all the combinations of cores, points and clusters.